Self Guided Hut to Hut in the Zugspitz Arena & Bavarian Alps

 Ehrwald Station to Hotel Sonnenspitze

-From Ehrwald station it is then a 20 minute walk through the village to our base in the Hotel Sonnenspitze.
+From Ehrwald station it is then a 15 minute walk to the village centre.
 Please print and refer to our Driving, Train and Walking Directions here for walking directions.

 There are 2 bus lines that connect the station with the main village square, a 10 minute ride away.
 Please contact us for details and bus times.